 Algorithm 4 resolves all quad patterns where the graph is provided.
 To do so, the graph ID is first retrieved from the quad pattern (Line 1).
 The aforementioned getSolutionPositions operation of BT finds the triple positions in which the solutions can appear (Line 2).
 Then, we iterate on this set of candidate positions until it is empty (Line 3).
 For each posTripleCandidateBT extracted from the set (Line 4), we check if this position is associated with the given graph (Line 5), using the operation nextTriple of the Q structure.
 This operation, omitted for the sake of concision as it is analogous to nextGraph (see Algorithms 2 and 3), starts from posTripleCandidateBT and returns the next triple position (posTripleCandidateQT) that is associated to the given graph.
-Thus, if this position is exactly the current candidate position (Line 6), the actual triple is obtained for that position was not a valid solution (it was not related to the graph), and we can remove, from the set of candidate solutions, all positions lesser than posTripleCandidateQT (Line 10), given that none of them are associated to the given graph.
+Thus, if this position is exactly the current candidate position (Line 6), the actual triple is obtained for that position (Line 7), and appended to the final resultset (Line 8).
+Otherwise, the candidate position was not a valid solution (it was not related to the graph), and we can remove, from the set of candidate solutions, all positions lesser than posTripleCandidateQT (Line 10), given that none of them are associated to the given graph.

-7.2.7 HDTQ Discussion
+10.2.7 HDTQ Discussion